 Prospective Parent FAQ

-The focus of the program is art, social justice, and social-emotional development.
+The focus of the program is art, social justice, and social-emotional wellness.
 We are known for our cutting edge creative arts curriculum and for producing alumni who value kindness and speak out about social justice issues and the importance of being your authentic self.

 You can add your child to a preliminary CASA waitlist for the first round of SFUSD enrollment upon applying to Rooftop: http://www.tinyurl.com/casawaitlist